CassiusThalles/PetraGoldChallengeBackend/README.md

 # Petra Gold Backend Challenge

 ## Node version
-In this repository I use Node v12.6.0
+In this repository I used Node v12.6.0

 ## Installing
 first of all, you'll need NodeJS installed on your system.